noembryo/KoHighlights/docs/index.md

 4. Your edits will be directly applied to (written into) the book's metadata file.

-[//]: # (Note, we define "annotation" as either a highlight, a comment or both.
-When we refer to annotation editing we specifically mean editing a comment &#40;note&#41; that is associated with a pre-existing highlight.  )

 For clarity, the highlights themselves must be created in KOReader and cannot be created/edited with KH.
 However, you can create/edit notes (comments) of the highlights both in KOReader and KH.